pokt-network/pocket-network-protocol/utility/README.md

 - The `Application` is a one-time `Authorization Server`
 - The `Portals` is an ongoing `Authorization Server`
 - The `Servicer` is the `Resource Servicer`
-- The `Fisherman` is a separate monitoring party overlooking the `Resource Servicer` most often owned by the `Authorization Server`
+- The `Watcher` is a separate monitoring party overlooking the `Resource Servicer` most often owned by the `Authorization Server`

 #### 3.5.3 Application w/o Portal